-- The longer your case drags on, and the more contentious your case becomes, the higher your legal fees will be.
+- The longer your case drags on, and the more contentious your case becomes, the higher your legal fees will ultimately be.

 - When one spouse has the desire to punish the other with the divorce process, costs increase.

 Even when negotiations get tense, we offer mediation and collaborative lawas a key cost-saving step.

-We have the ability to seek attorney fees and costs from your spouse by filing a Motion for Attorney Fees.
+If your spouse uses bad faith in negotiation or litigation tactics, we can seek attorney fees and costs from your spouse by filing a Motion for Attorney Fees.
 You have every right to ask the court to punish your spouse for unreasonable conduct and delay tactics that force you to spend more in legal fees.